 What weight and yardage is your yarn?

 Buachaille knits up as a sport weight, or light DK, with 120 yards / 110 metres per 50 gram skein.
 It is a 2-ply, worsted spun yarn, with a light, smooth hand and superb stitch definition.
 Because of the way it has been prepared and spun Buachaille also drapes surprisingly well.
 It is a versatile yarn, and can be knit at tighter or looser gauges to suit a wide range of projects, from socks to shawls.
-During blocking, Buachaille tends to expand lengthwise, and develops an attractive ‘halo’ (a familiar characteristic of the fleece-types we have used).
+During blocking, Buachaille tends to expand a little lengthwise, and develops an attractive ‘halo’ (a familiar characteristic of the fleece-types we have used).
 To get an accurate sense of gauge, be sure to wash and block your swatch before knitting!

 Where can I buy Buachaille?